fredrikp999/fredrikp999.github.io/_posts/2023-01-07-Argo_workflows_2.markdown

   ```
   {: file="s3-artifacts.yaml" }

-## Use HTTP URL to store artifacts
+## Use HTTP URL as input artifact for a binary
   Using artifact from HTTP URL
   ```yaml
   templates: